subhamay-bhattacharyya-gha/tf-lint-action/README.md

 ## 📤 Behavior

+- Prints all input parameters for debugging visibility
+- Determines TFLint version using priority: explicit input → repository variable `TFLINT_VER` → fallback to `v0.52.0`
 - Checks out the repo at the specified release tag or fallback to `github.ref_name`
 - Caches `.tflint.d/plugins` if enabled
 - Initializes TFLint and installs plugins
+- Shows current working directory and available files for troubleshooting
 - Runs TFLint in the specified format
 - Displays issues in the GitHub Actions Summary
 - Fails the step if lint issues are found